Mortuary archaeology: Location of burial

 The researcher takes note of where the burial is located.
 While Western cultures usually bury their dead in cemeteries, many ancient cultures did not have designated cemeteries.
 Some cultures would bury their dead in the floor of the house or in a tomb if they are of higher status.
 Other areas of location can be between houses, in trash areas (middens), caves, or other culturally preferred areas of disposal.

 Body preparation

 The preparation of the body is looking at how the living prepared the deceased for burial.
 Body preparation can be embalming, being painted, or dressed in particular clothing.
 The researchers can analyze this as well as how the individual is buried, like in an urn or wood coffin.

 Articulation

 The articulation of a remains helps researchers determine how the individual was buried.
 A primary burial is the first and only interment of the body.
 This is the only time that remains should be found correctly articulated.
 A secondary burial is when an individual decomposes somewhere else and then is interred in their final resting spot.
 This can take the form of a bundle burial, where the bones first decompose and are collected before being in the ground.
+A reduced primary burial is a primary burial which was later intentionally altered by removing part of the remains.